 Prior to meeting with an individual or couple who has requested consultation about marital difficulties, the individual Assembly members involved are wise to go through an awareness and detachment process.
 During these types of consultations, they may automatically filter what they hear through their experiences of previous consultations such as this, their own difficult marriage experiences or those of close friends or family members, and their opinions about who may be right or wrong in the situation.
+If there has been backbiting and gossip in the community about the couple and their situation, this negativity can also influence how an Assembly member listens to what is said about the situation.
 All of these factors may make it difficult to effectively listen and accurately discern the facts and feelings of those speaking.

-To best prepare to meet with unhappy and struggling individuals, consider:
+To best prepare for a meeting with unhappy and struggling individuals, consider:

-- Praying for detachment and protection from absorbing the couple's negative emotions - Praying for the well-being of the individuals and the unity of the couple and family - Engaging in focused meditation on cleansing oneself of thoughts related to previous experiences; staying aware as to whether there is any unfinished forgiveness work to do related to one's own experiences that could interfere in the effectiveness of one's service - Consulting with the Assembly, or sharing what is in the way of personal effectiveness, and asking for their help in addressing it - Seeking to fact-find rather than following an impulse to give advice, offer commentary, or arrive at judgments or conclusions; advice can be well-meaning, but inappropriate for a vulnerable individual or couple, and it may not reflect the advice and guidance of the whole Assembly or of a trained professional - Focusing on keeping one's mind clear, controlling one's emotions, staying open to fully listen, and being discerning and wise - Suspending judgment as an individual and during the fact-finding stage - Strictly maintaining confidentiality, with matters only discussed within an Assembly meeting or designated committee meeting
+- Praying for detachment and protection from absorbing the couple's negative emotions - Praying for the well-being of the individuals and the unity of the couple and family - Engaging in focused meditation on cleansing oneself of thoughts related to previous experiences; staying aware as to whether there is any unfinished forgiveness work to do related to one's own experiences that could interfere with the effectiveness of one's service

+- Consulting with the Assembly, or sharing what is in the way of personal effectiveness, and asking for its help in addressing it - Seeking to fact-find rather than following an impulse to give advice, offer commentary, or arrive at judgments or conclusions; advice can be well-meaning, but inappropriate for a vulnerable individual or couple, and it may not reflect the advice and guidance of the whole Assembly or of a trained professional - Focusing on keeping one's mind clear, controlling one's emotions, staying open to fully listen, and being discerning and wise - Suspending judgment as an individual and during the fact-finding stage - Strictly maintaining confidentiality, with matters only discussed within an Assembly meeting or designated committee meeting